TuomasJGH/SPI_Event_Trend_Detector/README.md

 The SPI map is read and reshaped to the original grid.
 With the set event thresholds, each event in the SPI time series where the values cross beyond the event thresholds during summer are recorded to yearly values by their number and average length.

 Three different trend tests are then applied to the yearly value series for length and number: the Mann-Kendall trend test, the Hamed and Rao modified Mann-Kendall test, and the Yue and Wang modified Mann-Kendall trend test.
-These trend tests are used together to gain a thorough perspective on present SPI trends, and the tests are performed for event length and the average event length for both dry and wet events occurring during summer.
+These trend tests are used together to gain a thorough perspective on present SPI trends, and the tests are performed for event length and the average event length for both dry and wet events occurring during the growing season/summer.
 Trend direction and slope are calculated.

 The following map arrays are saved for each event type:
 <ul>